ulrich-sun/ulrich-sun/README.md

 ### Hi there, I'm < Ulrich SUN > 👋
-💻 My name is Ulrich Steve NOUMSI, Engineer in computer systems and networks (Bac+3), graduate of the African Institute of Informatics (IAI) representation of Cameroon, Design Engineer in Administration and security of computer networks (Bac+5) I live in Cameroon and I am currently training in Cloud engineering.
+💻 My name is Ulrich Steve NOUMSI, Engineer in computer systems and networks (Bac+3), graduate of the African Institute of Informatics (IAI) representation of Cameroon, Design Engineer in Administration and security of computer networks (Bac+5) ENSPD I live in Cameroon and I am currently training in Cloud engineering.

 I have 03 years of experience in DevOps and Cloud more precisely on Amazon Web Services (AWS) and Microsoft Azure.